-There are different options on how to fit your vocal to a beat, but if it’s a different tempo and not the same beat that was used.
+There are different options on how to fit your vocal to a beat, but if it’s a different tempo and not the same beat used.
 You might come into a few troubles.

 Firs,t detect the tempo of the beat – push on the left corner marker of a sample with the first mouse button: